 The process of training a convolutional neural network requires a lot of data and computer power.
 But once the network has been trained, it can generate measurement for any face.
 The last step in the process is to find out the person in the database who has the closest resemblance with the test image.

 This can be achieved by a simple machine learning classification algorithm.
 All we need to do is to train a classifier that can take a measurement from the test image and tell which person is the closest match.
 Running the classifier takes milliseconds.
 The result of the classifier is the name of the person.

-In this article, we discussed how face detection and recognition work with artificial intelligence.
-Recent advancements in the artificial intelligence have significantly improved the accuracy of the facial recognition.
+In this article, we discussed how to face detection and recognition work with artificial intelligence.
+Recent advancements in artificial intelligence have significantly improved the accuracy of facial recognition.
 Deep learning has significantly helped in the field of computer vision technology and natural language processing.
 Webtinix AI is an artificial intelligence company in India that has built facial detection and recognition systems that can be used in various real-time applications.

 Better data is the key for the better products.
 We train you data for Machine Learning and better business analytics.
 We can annotate, collect, evaluate and translate any type of data in any language.